cowrywise/embedpy/README.md

 ## Usage

-To get started, signup for developer credentials on [Embed Dashboard](https://embed.cowrywise.com).
-Once you signup, you can retrieve you client_id and client_secret keys from the developer dashboard.
-Set your credentials in environment variables.
+To get started, sign up for your developer credentials on the [Embed Dashboard](https://embed.cowrywise.com).
+Once you have signed up, you can retrieve your `client_id` and `client_secret` keys from the developer dashboard.
+Set your credentials in the environment variables before creating an instance of the Embed Client.

 ```python
 # Set environment variables